MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-tableau.md

 ms.service: entra-id
 ms.subservice: app-proxy
 ms.topic: how-to
-ms.date: 09/14/2023
+ms.date: 02/20/2024
 ms.author: kenwith
 ms.reviewer: ashishj
 ---

 # Microsoft Entra application proxy and Tableau

-Microsoft Entra application proxy and Tableau have partnered to ensure you are easily able to use application proxy to provide remote access for your Tableau deployment.
-This article explains how to configure this scenario.
+Microsoft and Tableau worked together so you can use application proxy to provide remote access for your Tableau deployment.

 ## Prerequisites